 Conclusions and Learning

-This was a useful exercise to highlight the “sprint and scrum” technique when applied to research.
+This was a useful exercise to highlight the “sprint process” which is part of the SCRUM Framework technique when applied to research.
 Take a brief window of time and force yourself to work within the finite timeframe, and then reflect on it.
 There is a wealth of information out there, especially these days with the advent of search engines such as Google/Bing/YouTube/etc. Refining this information into usable streams efficiently can be a challenge, and as with all processes, practice makes perfect.

 My usual process is to sprint for between 45 minutes and an hour, make notes and bullet points as conversational references and then assign a sprint to each set of notes to drill down and reference them further.
 I then take a break and allow my subconscious to absorb the data, and then return to the subject matter a little later to further research.
 I will often digest the information and then sleep on it to allow my mind to process and understand the information in more detail, sometimes finding a quiet room to simply sit in and think through how I would write up my notes.
 I feel this is a sensible way to undertake research, and would strongly recommend attacking future research projects in a similar way, assuming deadlines permit.